Avatar Aang: The Last Airbender: Voice cast

+Other cast members for the film include Peta Sergeant as Jie, the leader of the Denied, Jonathan Ohye and Vic Chao as Yuddah and Hong, members of the Denied under Jie, François Chau, who portrayed the Great Sage in the live-action Netflix series, as Monk Gyatso, an Air Nomad Monk and Aang's mentor and father figure who was originally voiced by Sab Shimono, Tim Dang, who previously voiced Yon Rha, as the Grand Chamberlain of the Fire Nation, and Keone Young, who previously voiced Jeong Jeong, as Roku, Aang's spirit guide and predecessor of the Avatar mantle who was originally voiced by James Garrett.

 Production

 Background and development

 In 2018, Netflix announced that a live-action remake of the original Avatar: The Last Airbender (2005–2008) was to start production in 2019.
 The series' original creators, Michael Dante DiMartino and Bryan Konietzko, were initially announced to be the executive producers and showrunners.
 In June 2020, the creators departed the series due to creative differences.
 That same year, Nickelodeon licensed the original The Last Airbender as well as The Legend of Korra (2012–14) to Netflix, which led to a boom in popularity for both series.
 This success convinced Nickelodeon to rekindle their relationship with Konietzko and DiMartino and explore further opportunities.

 In February 2021, ViacomCBS announced during its annual Investor Day the formation of Avatar Studios, a new division of Nickelodeon dedicated to the creation of projects based on animated television series Avatar: The Last Airbender and The Legend of Korra.
 The series creators and executive producers Konietzko and DiMartino would serve as co-chief creative officers.
 It was also announced that the first project of the studio is an animated theatrical film that would begin production later in 2021.
 Original series executive producer Eric Coleman takes executive producer credit, with Bryan Konietzko, Michael Dante DiMartino, Latifa Ouaou, and Maryann Garger as the film's producers.

 In June 2022, it was announced that Lauren Montgomery, who was a storyboard artist on the original series and a supervising producer for Korra, would serve as director.
 In July 2022, Janet Varney, the voice of Korra, revealed that the plot of the film would revolve around the original series' characters.
 A sneak peek of the film was revealed at Paramount Pictures' CinemaCon presentation in April 2023, confirming that the film would follow the characters in their young adulthood.
 In April 2024, it was reported that William Mata would serve as co-director, alongside Montgomery.
 In April 2025, the title of the film was announced as The Legend of Aang: The Last Airbender.

+In March 2026, Montgomery revealed that production had wrapped and the final cut of the film had been screened for the entire cast and crew.
+Posts from the screening by Eric Nam and Román Zaragoza revealed that the film had been retitled Avatar Aang: The Last Airbender.
+The next month, it was reported that the film's budget cost million.